VESTRY

 Earl Daigle 2024-26

-Earl Daigle is a lifelong Episcopalian.
+Earl Daigle is our Junior Warden, and a lifelong Episcopalian.
 He and his wife Marybeth have two sons: Owen is grown and on his own.
 Carson is a junior at EDS and has been at EDS for a most of his educational career.
 Earl and Marybeth are loving caregivers to both Earl's mother and Marybeth's father.
 Earl and his family attend the 10:30 service here at Good Shepherd.
 In addition, Earl is a Maintenance Supervisor at LyondellBasell.
 His expertise in maintenance makes Earl a great asset for the vestry, which is why we invited him to be Junior Warden

 Paul "Sonny" Marks: 2025-27